pbrucla/fuzzing-lab/02-intro-to-fuzzing.md

 `___FILE___` is a placeholder which Honggfuzz will replace with the name of the input file, and we make the program output to `/dev/null`, which is a special file that discards anything written to it.

 You should now see a fancy status panel.
-Depending on your luck and how powerful your computer is, it may take anywhere from a few seconds to tens of minutes for Honggfuzz to find a crash.
+Depending on your luck and how powerful the server is, it may take anywhere from a few seconds to tens of minutes for Honggfuzz to find a crash.
 Once Honggfuzz finds a crash, you can stop the fuzzing with CTRL-C.
 You can also use the `--exit_upon_crash` flag to have Honggfuzz automatically stop when it finds a crash.
 If you use this flag, you have to put it before the `--`, otherwise Honggfuzz will think that the flag is for the target program.